ajpc500/ajpc500.github.io/_posts/2022-03-22-Targeting-Visual-Studio-Code-For-macOS.md

 ![Modified Secrets File](/images/2022-03-22-vscode/s4.png)

 In our contrived scenario, our changes to the one line in `secrets.txt` are rather obvious, but in the context of a larger open code-base, or some other open configuration files, this could prove valuable.

+# Further Work

+There is a wealth of data present in VSCode's global `state` datebase, as well as in individual workspace's `state` databases (i.e. those present in `~/Library/Application Support/Code/User/workspaceStorage/`).
+One such example is the data present under the `codelens/cache2` key which includes details on the files opened in a given workspace, along with each file's line count.
+No doubt there are plenty of other reconnaissance activities that could be facilitated here too.

 # Conclusions